Product photography is everywhere. Every time you shop on Amazon, go to McDonald’s or flick through a magazine – product photography is there.

 How to Shoot Product Photography

-There is no area of photography that you can get amazing results straight away without some time spent finding your feet.
+There is no area of photography that you can get amazing results straight away.
+You’ll need some time spent finding your feet.
 That said, there is nothing more finicky than product photography.

-Everything has to be clean and free of dust, the lights need to be the correct exposure and the item needs to look its best.
+Everything has to be clean and free of dust.
+The lights need to be the correct exposure and the item needs to look its best.

 We will give you the best information in capturing stunning product photographs.

 The aperture will depend on the depth of field you want.
-Having a ‘faster’ shutter speed means a shallow depth of field, meaning only a tiny part of your product will be in focus.
+A larger aperture means a shallow depth of field.
+This means only a tiny part of your product will be in focus.

-Tethering your product photography session means connecting your camera to your computer or laptop as you shoot.
+Tethering your product photography session means connecting your camera to your computer as you shoot.

 You can see if the product is in focus, how the light affects it and if there are any adjustments you need to make.
 The small LCD screen doesn’t offer you a size where you can see any problems.

 It saves your images straight to your computer, in case of card problems.
-It also allows clients to see the images and offer advice or criticism.
+It also allows clients to see the shots and offer advice or criticism.

-There are 7 ways that you can photograph your product for e-commerce or advertising.
+There are seven ways that you can photograph your product for e-commerce or advertising.

 Getting closer to the item gives you a detailed shot.
 The item could work on location, and used in someone’s daily life or routine.